DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 <img src="/assets/images/2021-02-17-brms-intro/Multiple Regression-1.png" style="display: block; margin: auto;" />

-Looks like the effect of diet is still significant after we control for body length.
-We can also see that there’s no significant interaction between diet and body length.
+Since the BFs for diet are &gt; 10, it looks like the effect of diet is still significant after we control for body length.
+We can also see that there seems to be no main effect of body length or interactions between diet and body length, since their corresponding BFs are &lt; .14.

 Let’s plot the output again: